 We started by implementing the RTE in the GitLab Wiki, MRs, Issues, and Epics in our 16.2 release.
 Since then we have added it to most other areas within the product.
 We are still working on adding the rich text editor across the rest of GitLab.
 The last places we added the RTE to are design notes, comments templates, release descriptions, and requirement descriptions.

-We plan to make the RTE available in the Web Editor and Web IDE to make it easier for everyone to contribute to Markdown content in a repository.
+We will potentially make the RTE available in the Web Editor and Web IDE to make it easier for everyone to contribute to Markdown content in a repository.
 Seamless integration of the RTE in the web editing experience will realize nearly all the benefits of the Static Site Editor but we are no longer limiting it to Middleman-based projects configured to use the Static Site Editor.

 At a really high level the RTE: